alexnarvais/docs/Opto22/Codesys/groov_epic_rio_setup.md

       **NOTE 2:** The connection will fault out because the certificate isn't trusted yet in Codesys.

-7. Goto the Codesys IDE and trust the **Ignition OPC UA Client** certificate using the following sub steps:
+7. Goto the CODESYS IDE and trust the **Ignition OPC UA Client** certificate using the following sub steps:
    1. Check that the **Ignition OPC UA Client** certificate is visible under the **Quarantined Certificates** folder using the following path: